wusatosi/exemplar/.github/pull_request_template.md

 <!--
 The convention in Beman is for the PR author to merge the PR once it's ready.
-More over, you can check this box to indicate that you would like the Beman members to merge the PR for you when appropropriate reviews have passed.
+You can check this box to indicate that you would like Beman members to merge the PR for you when appropropriate reviews have passed.

+Please note that:
-Please note that stale PR may still be merged by a Beman member, if you need significant time to work on your PR, leave a comment and change it's status to closed or draft.
+1. Stale PR may still be merged by a Beman member, if you need significant time to work on your PR, leave a comment and change it's status to draft.
+2. If you are not a member of Beman project, you may not have the permission necessary to merge a PR.
 -->

+Please pick one:

+- [ ] Once this PR is approved, I will and perfer to merge this PR myself.
-- [ ] If this PR is approved, Beman members can merge this PR for me.
+- [ ] Once this PR is approved, Beman members can merge this PR for me.

 <!-- make sure you run pre-commit before opening a PR -->